 Isobel Rorison is a PhD student in the School of Journalism, Media and Culture at Cardiff University.
 She is researching the impacts of sharing National Health Service patient data, internally across government and externally with private organisations, and the critical role of journalists in reporting these activities.
 This work is funded by the Economic & Social Research Council.
 Isobel previously worked for the NHS supporting managed clinical networks across the South West, and most recently with the Specialised Clinical Commissioning national team.

-Jess Brands is working on the Data Justice Lab’s project on Data Policies, exploring the possibilities and limits of platform regulation against a backdrop of mounting concern over ‘platform capitalism’ and monopoly power.
+Jess Brand is is a research assistant at the Data Justice Lab currently working on the project ‘Towards Democratic Auditing’ with a particular focus on the role of civil society.
+Previously she worked on the Lab’s Data Policies project, exploring the possibilities and limits of platform regulation against a backdrop of mounting concern over platform capitalism and monopoly power.
 Before joining the Lab she was an intern at Privacy International, researching regulatory solutions to the privacy and security challenges of the Internet of Things.
 She is a former student of Cardiff University’s MA Digital Media and Society.

-Javier Sánchez Monedero is a Computer Science post-doc fellow at the Data Justice Lab, as part of the ERC funded DATAJUSTICE project.
+Dr Javier Sánchez Monedero is a Computer Science research fellow at the University of Córdoba and earlier he joined as post-doc to the Data Justice Lab, as part of the ERC funded DATAJUSTICE project.
 His background is in distributed systems and machine learning methods.
 He has experience in applied computational intelligence to several domains (biomedicine and climate analysis among other topics).
-He will contribute to the project by filling the knowledge gap between social and media researchers and technology as well as with technological auditing and design proposals.
+He contributes to the lab by filling the knowledge gap between social and media researchers and technology as well as with technological auditing and design proposals.